-- Required Use of Statewide Automated Systems - a.
+- 1. Required Use of Statewide Automated Systems - a.
 The County Departments shall use the State of Colorado automated statewide financial, member and/or provider information systems.
 These systems are designed to collect and store financial records and program data; assist with eligibility and payment determinations; generate forms and reports; create electronic benefit authorizations; and add to, delete, or make changes to the information on file. - b.
-The County Department shall seek prior approval from the State Department to grant access to any individual and/or entity outside of the County Department; this includes other entities within the Ceounty that act independently of the County Department. - 2.
-Granting Access to Statewide Computer or Electronic Systems

-The County Departments shall only grant access to the use of State of Colorado statewide member information systems to County Department employees whose duties are directly related to the administration of Medical Assistance or unless approval is otherwise granted by the State Department.

-3. Ownership and Usage of Data in Statewide Automated Systems
+The County Department shall seek prior approval from the State Department to grant access to any individual and/or entity outside of the County Department; this includes other entities within the county that act independently of the County Department. - 2.
+Granting Access to Statewide Computer or Electronic Systems - a.
+The County Departments shall only grant access to the use of State of Colorado statewide member information systems to County Department employees whose duties are directly related to the administration of Medical Assistance or unless approval is otherwise granted by the State Department. - 3.
+Ownership and Usage of Data in Statewide Automated Systems

+Yellow Highlight = Change made in response to stakeholder feedback, or changes made since the last draft

+- a.
 Medical Assistance data within statewide member and/or provider information automated systems is considered owned by the State of Colorado.
 All usage of Medical Assistance data from the statewide automated systems is subject to approval by the State Department.
-If usage of Medical Assistance data is determined to be non-compliant with State Department requirements, the State Department may require Ceorrective Aactions as specified in section 1.020.41-14 (Non-Compliance Findings and Action Plan Processes) of these rules.

-4. Protection of Data While Using Statewide Automated Systems

-Medical Assistance data used by County Departments for the purpose of administering the Medical Assistance Pprogram on behalf of the State Department shall be protected at a minimum according to the Colorado Information Security Policies as determined by the Chief Information Security Officer in the Governor's Office of Information Technology or a higher federal standard, if applicable.

-5. Sharing of Data originating from Statewide Automated Systems
+If usage of Medical Assistance data is determined to be non-compliant with State Department requirements, the State Department may require corrective actions as specified in section 1.020.11-14 (Non-Compliance Findings and Action Plan Processes) of these rules. - 4.
+Protection of Data While Using Statewide Automated Systems - a.
+Medical Assistance data used by County Departments for the purpose of administering the Medical Assistance program on behalf of the State Department shall be protected at a minimum according to the Colorado Information Security Policies as determined by the Chief Information Security Officer in the Governor's Office of Information Technology or a higher federal standard, if applicable. - 5.
+Sharing of Data originating from Statewide Automated Systems - a.
 Medical Assistance data originating from statewide member and/or provider information automated systems shall be used only by those County Department employees whose job duties pertain to the administration of Medical Assistance.
 Medical Assistance data will not be shared except under those conditions as specified by the State Department.
-If sharing of Medical Assistance data is determined to be non-compliant with State Department requirements, the State Department may require Ceorrective Aactions as specified in section 1.020.1241 (Non-Compliance Findings and Action Plan Processes) of these rules.

-- 6. County Automated Systems Security - a.
+If sharing of Medical Assistance data is determined to be non-compliant with State Department requirements, the State Department may require corrective actions as specified in section 1.020.1241 (Non-Compliance Findings and Action Plan Processes) of these rules. - 6.
+County Automated Systems Security - a.
 For all automated systems originating from or purchased by the County Departments, the County Department shall: - i.a. obtain Obtain the approval of the State Department before such systems interface with or download information from statewide automated systems; and - ii.b.
 Eensure the compliance of such systems with the Colorado Information Security Policies as determined by the Chief Information Security Officer in the Governor's Office of Information Technology or a higher federal standard, if applicable; and - iii.e. linclude these requirements in any contractual agreements entered into by the County Department for these automated systems.